Teaching Kids to Be Kind

 For awhile now, I’ve been trying to figure out how to successfully navigate the world of kids, friendships and conflict.
 I’m trying to learn the ins and outs of it all.
 One thing I’m realizing: I don’t think there is enough focus on teaching kids to be kind.

-Yes, we are definitely dorks.
-Most certainly.
-And all of the other things, as well.
-We are different, abrasive, unique, awkward, and nerdy.
+Yes, we are definitely all of these things.
 We are all of that.
 And then some.

 But in addition to that, we try to be kind.
 We do our best to teach her about treating people right.